 2. Make use of Google Maps.

-While it’s just an overview, Google Maps is a great way to start getting your bearings and learn a little bit about the neighborhood you’ll soon be calling home.
+It may just be an overview, but Google Maps is a great way to start getting your bearings.
+And it can help you learn a little bit about the neighborhood you’ll soon be calling home.

 3. Check out various neighborhoods and schools.